BasimAlsaedi-analytics/data-insights-consulting/README.md

 - ✅ Blog with categories and tags
 - ✅ SEO optimized
 - ✅ Fast loading (static site)
-- ✅ GitHub Pages ready
+- ✅ Ready for static hosting

 ## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+1. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+3. Push to the branch
-5. Open a Pull Request
+4. Submit your changes

 ## 📄 License